AndersMyrvang/Ex.PhilApp/README.md

 ExPhil Exam Project is a platform for taking exams to practice for Ex.Phil.
 It provides a user-friendly interface for students to prepare for their exams.

 ## Features
-- User authentication
+- User authentication.
-- Exam taking functionality
+- Exam taking functionality.
-- Firebase integration for data storage
+- Firebase integration for data storage.
-- Responsive design
+- Responsive design.

 ## Installation